autism-research-centre/Polygenic-scoring/LDPred.md

 ## Step 1: Creating the target dataset

 We first need to prune the list of SNPs to make it a manageable amount for LDPred to function.
+Ideally, less than 1 million but greater than 500K.

 This is an example of what to do in the SSC dataset:

 For recoding file, see the the SSC liftover tutorial on how to generate the recoding file.